orbs-network/website/content/blog/The-New-Orbs-Website-Promotion-Campaign/blog.md

 ![Promotion image](/assets/img/blog/The-New-Orbs-Website-Promotion-Campaign/image1.jpeg)

-<div class=’line-separator’></div>
+<div class="line-separator"></div>

-* The Orbs merchandise shop is a non-profit project from the Orbs team for the community.
+\* _The Orbs merchandise shop is a non-profit project from the Orbs team for the community.
 All prices in the shop are the minimum prices set by the platform operator.
-Orbs does not receive any profit from the selling of products in the shop.
+Orbs does not receive any profit from the selling of products in the shop._
-** Orbs reserves the right to use any content that is shared in the attached google form.
+\** _Orbs reserves the right to use any content that is shared in the attached google form._